 BOUNCE Menlyn Maine is a massive indoor trampoline park in Pretoria that provides an adrenaline rush for all ages.
 Being the first indoor trampoline centre in South Africa, BOUNCE has hosted 1000’s of kids parties, 100’s of local school groups, and countless amounts of corporate team building activities.
 Decked out with performance grade trampolines, BOUNCE Menlyn Maine provides a locally accessible training ground for athletes looking to hone in their skills before taking it to the game.

 Like all BOUNCE trampoline centres, Menlyn Maine has an awesome Free-Jump Arena, trampoline Slam Dunk, Big Bag, Dodgeball and Wall tramps in the Performance area.
 In addition to all of these epic areas, Menlyn Maine features a first of it’s kind, never before seen Adventure Challenge Course called X-Park.
 Here, BOUNCE Menlyn Maine combines elements of climbing, jumping & free-running before zipping on the aerial runway to the finish line… THE REVOLUTION HAS LANDED IN PRETORIA!

-My husband and I weren’t keen on bouncing ourselves, so we just paid for the girls to bounce.
-They were measured and found a little ‘vertically challenged’ so were restricted to certain areas whilst the other more adventurous areas were out of bounds, such as the X-Park.
-This didn’t seem to bother them at all, although I’m sure my eldest would have aced the X-Park section!
+My husband and I weren’t keen on jumping ourselves, so we just paid for the girls to bounce.
+They were measured and found a little ‘vertically challenged’ so were restricted to certain areas.
+The other more adventurous areas were out of bounds, such as the X-Park.
+This didn’t seem to bother them at all, although I’m sure my eldest would have aced the X-Park section! #justsaying

-You are only allowed access at the start of each hour as a way of controlling jumping times.
-The staff explain the rules to the jumpers before they allow them on to the trampolines, and after that they are free to jump away!
+Access is only permitted at the start of each hour as a way of controlling jumping times.
+The staff do explain the rules to the jumpers before they allow them on to the trampolines, and after that they are free to jump away!

 The rules are pretty self explanatory and logical, such as: